-Liquefied natural gas (LNG) exports from the United States were pegged back during the week ending December 19, compared to the previous week.
+Liquefied natural gas exports from the United States have decreased during the week ending Wednesday, March 14.